sevragorgia/CBAS/Scripts/CBAS_DeSeq2_Analysis.md

 [13] [TopGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) expects GO terms in tab separated {Trascript, GoAnnotation} pairs.
 The script produces output with a leading column indicating the UNIPROT accession code used for each transcript, which comes handy when controling the correct annotation was used for each transcript and can be easily removed for further analyses.

 [14] Transdecoder's Github Repository can be found [here.](https://transdecoder.github.io/)

+[15] I honestly do not know what the purpose of this blast run was, I did it for sake of completeness and because the reads were not filtered before assembling the conting.
+Yet, after seeing the results, it seems as if not too many contigs matched the bacterial database...

+[16] Parra et al. 2007.
+CEGMA: a pipeline to accurately annotate core genes in eukaryotic genomes.
+[Bioinformatics 23 (9): 1061-1067.](http://dx.doi.org/10.1093/bioinformatics/btm071)

+[17] Francis et al. 2013.
+A comparison across non-model animals suggests an optimal sequencing depth for *de novo* transcriptome assembly.
+[BMC Genomics 14:167](http://dx.doi.org/10.1186/1471-2164-14-167)

+[18] the script is also provided as part of this repository.
+The Copyright (c) of this script belongs trinityrnaseq (2014), who reserves all rights upon the code.
+[See the full LICENSE here.](https://github.com/trinityrnaseq/trinityrnaseq/blob/master/LICENSE)